What’s It Like To Work at Eagle’s Nest

 General program responsibilities

-As an activity instructor, you will be working with at least one other staff member per activity, to teach campers skills in their chosen class.
-Your primary role is to ensure the safety and skill development of our campers.
+As an activity instructor, you will be working with at least one other staff member per activity to teach campers skills in their chosen class.
+Your primary role is to ensure our campers’ safety and skill development.
 You will also be responsible for planning and implementing a class lesson plan.
 Class content should be taught in a way that meets our program goals.
 Some of these goals include working within a team, learning good sportsmanship, and individual skill development.

 General community responsibilities